paveltretyakovru/nami-vehicle-path/readme.md

-# Bag construction application
+# Vehicle Paths Demo construction application
-Application to quick extract different javascript applications (by Pavel Tretyakov)
+Application demonstrate event detail vehicle location dot and pathes (by Pavel Tretyakov)

 ## Install
 To init project you can use npm or yarn, by the next instructions will use yarn